davidawad/davidawad.github.io/src/pages/about.md

 If you're reading this, you've taken the time to read my website.
 Thanks!
 I'll try to keep it brief.

 I'm an Egyptian American from Central Jersey.
-Growing up, I got in fights, skipped classes, and wasn't that smart, but I called out bullies, supported my friends, and loved having fun.
-I started college for musical theater but quickly switched to a double in computer science and physics (It turns out I hated actors).
-I worked with big tech companies until 2016, when I left that behind to start a nonprofit with my friends John and Kelsey.
+Growing up, I got in fights, skipped classes, and wasn't a good student; but I called out bullies and supported my friends.
+I started college for musical theater but switched to a double in computer science and physics (It turns out I hated actors).
+I worked with big tech until 2016 when I left to start a nonprofit with John and Kelsey.
 I didn't know how to file articles of incorporation, but I could hand out McChickens off the hood of my Nissan.
 But it turned out the "non" in nonprofit was literal, so I took a job writing software while doing grad school.

 I spend any free time I have just having fun.
-That can be anything from field equations, water balloons, game theory, lego machines, writing jokes, and fighting traffic tickets.
-I'll be the first to tell you that I have had (and built) some stupid ideas.
-But I'm incredibly fortunate to have learned and grown with so many amazing friends over my short life.
+That can be anything from field equations, water balloons, game theory, lego machines and writing standup.
+I'll be the first to tell you that I have done (and built) many stupid things, but I'm incredibly fortunate to have the love and acceptance of many friends over my short life.

 As I get older, the new problems look the same as when I was a kid.
-I still get in fights, I still call out bullies, I still support my friends, and I love having fun.
-I believe in objective truth, personal responsibility, individual liberty, and technology's power to create a free and just society.
-The world is full of these fascinating puzzles, and I want to help solve them.
+I still get in fights, I still call out bullies, I still support my friends, and I love learning.
+The world is full of fascinating puzzles, and I want to help solve them.

 If we can help each other, please reach out.
-I'm no Socrates, but at least I want to be.
+I'm no Socrates, though I strive to be.

 Sending my best,